classic-terra/documents/proposals/lunc-usdc-prop.md

 Currently, **Terra Classic lacks a direct on-chain stablecoin trading pair for LUNC**, forcing users to rely on centralized exchanges (CEXs) for stable conversions.
 This reliance introduces **liquidity fragmentation, higher slippage, and centralized risks**, limiting the efficiency of on-chain trading and DeFi applications.
 Without a stable LUNC pair, users face difficulty executing trades with predictable pricing, affecting traders, liquidity providers, and developers building on Terra Classic.
 The lack of on-chain liquidity also **inhibits the development of DeFi infrastructure**, which typically relies on the availability of on-chain stablecoins.

-The introduction of a USDC/LUNC liquidity pool will address these challenges by:
+The introduction of a USDC/LUNC liquidity pools will address these challenges by:

 - **Enhancing market depth and liquidity**: Matching Binance’s ±2% market depth of \~\$50K–\$100K ensures smoother on-chain trading.